-When the pump is running without demand for steering pressure. pressure in the discharge cavity is great enough to push the flow control valve open against a spring load of approximately ten See Figure 8-25.
+When the pump is running without demand for steering pressure, pressure in the discharge cavity is great enough to push the flow control valve open against a spring load of approximately ten pounds.
+See Figure 90-24.
 The pressure in the spring chamber tends to close the valve but, since pressure in the discharge cavity is always greater than in the spring chamber, the valve is not closed.
-The movement of the valve is controlled by the spring tension and the difference in pressure on the front and rear side of the valve.
+The movement of the valve is controlled by the spring tension and the difference in pressure on the front and rear side of th valve.

 When power steering is demanded and the steering gear rotary valve restricts free circulation of oil as described later (par.
-8-10), the pump pressure builds up rapidly.
-As the pressure increases in the discharge cavity it also increases in the spring chamber and in turn additional pressure is required to move the flow control valve to open the by-pass passage.
-The maximum amount of build-up of pressure by the pump depends on the amount of restriction through the gear which is controlled by the rotary valve.
+90-10), the pump pressure builds up rapidly.
+As the pressure increases in the discharge cavity it also increases in the spring chamber and in turn additional pressure is required to move the flow control valve to open the by-The maximum pass passage. amount of build-up of pressure by the pump depends on the amount of restriction through the gear which is controlled by the rotary valve.
 When power assistance is no longer required, the restriction through the gear is reduced to a predetermined minimum.
 With a small amount of restriction through the gear, the pressure in the spring chamber drops to a minimum value.
 Thus, the pressure in the discharge cavity also is reduced as this pressure is governed by the spring tension and the oil pressure present in the spring chamber of the pump.

-Figure 8-25-Flow Control Valve Operation
+Figure 90-22-Flow Control Valve Installation

 If pump output pressure reaches 1100 to 1200 psi, the increased pressure in the spring chamber forces a pressure relief valve open and oil escapes from the spring chamber into the by-pass hole around the pressure relief valve ball.
-See Figure 8-25.
+See Figure 90-24.